Employee Experience

 Why Does Employee Experience Matter?

 Besides the human component that prioritizing people's happiness is an inherent good, a positive employee experience breeds happy employees, which builds a more robust work culture and impacts business performance (Gartner).
-Employee sentiment also impacts the bottom line.
-Happy employees are more productive, take fewer sick days, and stay with a company longer.
-Employee happiness is directly linked to customer loyalty.

 2022 has had a total of 2.12 Mil Layoffs so far